 An alternative that has been suggested by some is to completely break from football’s governance.
 There is an international governing body exclusively for futsal in AMF formed by those that chose not to assimilate into FIFA when they took on governing futsal.

 This would provide complete independence from football but would mean losing access to the established governance framework, expertise and truly global network that was built for football.

-Maybe I’m too loyal or naive but, with futsal progressing under FIFA members in other nations, I’m far from convinced it would be better despite the difficult experience under the English FA.
-I want it to work out and we can observe that FIFA and UEFA championships are much more developed than their AMF counterparts.
+Futsal is progressing under FIFA members in other nations so I’m far from convinced it would be better despite the difficult experience under the English FA.
+I want it to work out and we can observe that FIFA and UEFA championships are much more developed and attractive than their AMF counterparts.

 I still believe, despite today’s news, the English FA can help futsal get some momentum here, especially when state funding is of limited access as it is focused on Olympic sports.